Applying for Admission

 Continuing Running Start Students

-Students must submit a new Enrollment Verification Form every quarter that students attend Running Start.
-On week 6 of every quarter, see the high school counselor for the Running Start Enrollment Verification Form (EVF).
-Submit the EVF with all required signatures as an email attachment to runningstart@cascadia.edu with the student name and last 4 digits of the ctcLink ID number in the subject line.
+Students must submit a new Enrollment Verification Form (EVF) every term that students attend Running Start.
+On week 6 of every term, students should work with their high school counselor to complete the Enrollment Verification Form (EVF) for the next term.
+Submit the completed EVF with all required signatures through the online upload portal.
 Please allow 3 business days to process the EVF.
-Check Cascadia’s website to learn more about the upcoming quarter’s registration dates.
+Check Cascadia’s website to learn more about the upcoming term registration dates.

 Underage Admissions